Small Business and Supplier Diversity at DuPont

 For 45 years, DuPont has had a formal commitment to supplier diversity as an essential business strategy that recognizes the economic advantages of tapping into the strength of small and diverse suppliers and of helping create strong economies.

 At DuPont, we realize the strategic importance of having a supply base that reflects both the diversity of our company and the global nature of our customers.
 When we partner with qualified small and diverse suppliers, we are not only helping to better meet customer expectations, but also contributing to the economic growth in the communities where we live and work.
 We know that our suppliers are integral to our success, and we appreciate the innovation and value that our small and diverse suppliers bring to our businesses each and every day. — Ed Breen, DuPont Chairman and CEO

 Thank you for your interest in conducting business with DuPont.
 The information provided here applies to US and Puerto Rico.

-For almost 40 years, DuPont has been commited to supplier diversity.
+For 45 years, DuPont has been committed to supplier diversity.